Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-First, we build a defect prediction model using the KU-based features for each of the studied releases.
-We refer to this model as KUCLS.
-Next, we evaluate the performance of the KUCLS.
-Finally, we compare the performance of the KUCLS to those models that are built using traditional code metrics.
-In the following, we explain each of the steps that we follow during this process.
+\textbf{Approach.} First, we build a defect prediction model using the KU metrics dataset for each of the studied releases.
+We treat each KU metric as a model feature and we refer to the entire set of KU features as the \textit{KU feature set}.
+Also, we refer to this KU model as KUM .
+Next, we evaluate the performance of KUM based on an \textit{out-of-sample bootstrap} model validation technique.
+Finally, we compare the performance of KUM to baseline models that are built using the traditional metrics dataset.
+In the following, we explain our approach in more detail:

 \begin{itemize}[itemsep=3pt, wide = 0pt, topsep=1pt, listparindent=\parindent]